 Books, magazine articles and philanthropic essays have been written about the emotions behind De Klassieker - the meetings between Ajax and Feyenoord, the two most popular clubs from Amsterdam and Rotterdam respectively.
-For the fans of the teams, this match is on a par to Real Madrid-Barcelona, which ironically takes place on the same day - Sunday 22 October 2006.
+For the fans of the teams, this match is on a par with other European heavyweight clashes, including Real Madrid-Barcelona.

 In terms of footballing skill, the Dutch are thought to be the Brazilians of Europe.
 If that is the case, Rotterdam mirrors Sao Paulo, the industrial heartbeat of Brazil, while Amsterdam is Rio de Janeiro, a cosmopolitan metropolis.
 According to Rotterdam poet Jules Deedler, "The country's money is earned in Rotterdam, divided in The Hague and flushed down the toilet in Amsterdam!"
 The analogy may not be the most pleasant, but it is indeed indicative of the feelings of the Feyenoord fans.